Delphi took a deep breath. She was a philosopher. She could do this. She stood up straight.

 Until next time, thanks for reading!

-(Explicit consent has been obtained to publish the photos and videos on this website.
+(Specific consent has been obtained to publish the photos and videos on this website.
 Do not copy or replicate these in any way.
 Many thanks to parents/carers for their support and to Mrs Hegedus and Miss Kasia, TA superstars, for taking the photos.)